Solar Panels Sydney: Compare Costs & Installers

 Compare solar quotes from up to 7 local installers now.

-The table below shows payback periods and annual savings in the first year for a Sydney solar panel system for several different scenarios.
+The table below shows payback periods and annual savings in the first year for a Sydney based solar panel system in several different scenarios.
 Note that we have attempted to match the system size to the energy usage, however, the right size system also depends on what time of day energy is used within a home.
 The self-consumption rate of 40% means that a reasonable amount of power is being used in the middle of the day.

-As we’ve used average prices from the Solar Choice Price Index, the financial return could be better for you if you can find a cheaper quote.
-Although be wary of quotes that are too cheap as workmanship, sales, installation process and quality of products can drop away very quickly.
+As we’ve used average prices from the Solar Choice Price Index, the financial return could be even better for you if you can find a cheaper quote.
+Although be wary of quotes that are too cheap – as workmanship, sales, installation process and quality of products can drop away very quickly.

-Indicative savings and payback periods for solar panel systems in Sydney – Updated July 2023 –
+Indicative savings and payback periods for solar panel systems in Sydney – Updated June 2024 –

 Solar Panel SizeAverage Cost Average Daily Energy UsageSelf Consumption RateAnnual SavingsPayback Period